Toloka/docs/en/api/concepts/mv.md

 - Skill value updates.
 - Toloker account blocking.

-To set up the verification, define key values in the `quality_control.configs` array (pool parameters).
+To set up the verification, define key values in the `quality_control.configs` array in the [pool settings](https://toloka.ai/docs/api/api-reference/#tag--pool).

 ## Request body {#body}

-The pool is set up to use verification with an overlap of "5".
+The pool is set up to use verification with an overlap of **5**.
 The calculation uses tasks in which three or more Tolokers submitted the same response.
-The percentage of correct responses (those that match the majority vote) is stored as skill level 43.
+The percentage of correct responses (those that match the majority vote) is stored as skill level **43**.
 You can apply the skill for [filtering Tolokers](filter-skill.md).
-The skill is first calculated after two tasks that coincide with the majority vote have been completed.
+The skill is first calculated after **2** tasks that coincide with the majority vote have been completed.

-You can ban a Toloker from accessing the tasks in the project for a given number of days, hours, minutes (at a time or in total) or forever.
+You can ban a Toloker from accessing the tasks in the project for a given number of days, hours, minutes (at a time or in total), or permanently.

 ### Ban for 10 days